davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 The process of recreating a function from its sample points is called **reconstruction**.
 Reconstruction isn't perfect, but it works well enough given enough input data.
+More input data makes reconstruction more accurate.

 ## The Nyquist Limit

 We mentioned that we sample by moving along the $x$ axis at regular intervals.
 One natural question is: How big should these intervals be?
-Smaller intervals give us more data, but take up more storage space.
-So how large can we get away with making our sampling interval?
+Using a smaller interval gives us more data (thus improving reconstruction), but it requires more storage space.
+How large can we get away with making our sampling interval without making our reconstruction terrible?

-Harry Nyquist approached this problem by thinking about the frequency domain dual of the original signal.
-He invented the Nyquist Limit, which works as
+Harry Nyquist approached this problem by transforming the signal into the frequency domain.
+His Nyquist Limit works as follows:
-follows:

 >   Look at the frequency domain representation of the image.
-Find the point
+Find the
->   with the highest frequency that has a non-zero amplitude.
-This denotes
+>   highest-frequency point that has a non-zero amplitude.
+Let $f$ be the
+>   frequency associated with this point. $f$ is the highest frequency
->   highest frequency component of the continuous image.
-Let $f$ be that
+>   component of the continuous image signal.
->   frequency.
 >
 >   &nbsp;
 >
 >   The wavelength of $f$ is $\frac{1}{f}$.
 To faithfully represent the
 >   original function, the sampling interval must be no larger than
 >   $\frac{1}{2f}$.
-Equivalently, the sampling frequency must be no less than
+Equivalently, the sampling frequency must be $\geq 2f$.
->   $2f$.

 To gain insight on why this is true, try playing with [this CS123 applet](http://www.cs.brown.edu/exploratories/freeSoftware/repository/edu/brown/cs/exploratories/applets/nyquist/nyquist_limit_java_browser.html).